iZUMi-kyouka/tp/docs/UserGuide.md

 ---

 **Q:** How do I reset the application to its default state?
-**A:** Delete both `preferences.json` and `addressbook.json` from the data directory.
+**A:** Delete both `preferences.json` and `addressbook.json` files from the ./data folder.
 On next launch the app will recreate default files and sample data.

 ---